We’ll talk about SaaS content writing, but first let me drop a scenario at your doorstep:

 SaaS content writing tip #3: use stories and case studies

-Think of these like mini-movies, where your product is the hero that swoops in to save the day.
+Think of these like mini-movies where your product is the hero that swoops in and saves the day.

 Turn it into a story.

-Now your reader isn’t just imagining what your software might do — they’re seeing it in action, picturing themselves as the next success story.
+Now your reader isn’t just guessing at what your product might do.
+They’re seeing it in action.
+They’re picturing themselves as the next success story.

 Why customer stories work